-- 1 lb unsalted butter, cut into ~1×1 inch cubes, at room temperature
+- 1 lb unsalted butter cut into ~1x1 inch cubes, at room temperature

 - 1.5 teaspoons kosher salt

 - Re-hydrate the morels in the water until softened, about 20 minutes.
-Agitate the morels in the water to remove any grit, then remove the morels, strain the liquid, then coarsely chop the morels, reserving 1/4 of them separately, for the garnish.
+Agitate the morels in the water to remove any grit, then remove the morels, strain the liquid, then coarsely chop the morels.
+Reserve 1/4 of the morels for garnish.

 - Heat the shallot and the oil in a saute pan until the shallot is translucent, about 3 minutes on medium heat.
-Add the sherry and cook until the pan is nearly dry.
+Add the sherry and cook until reduced by half.